Birth Of General George Patton

 Following in his ancestors’ footsteps, Patton attended the Virginia Military Institute and West Point.
 He struggled with some of his academic classes but was proficient at military drills.
 He briefly played football but then found great success with the sword team and track and field.
 Patton was one of the school’s best swordsmen.

 Patton graduated in the top half of his class in 1909 before beginning his service in Illinois and Virginia.
 In 1912, Patton was selected to join the US at the 1912 Olympic Games.
-He placed 21st on the pistol range, seventh in swimming, fourth in fencing, sixth in equestrian, and third in the footrace.
+He placed twenty-first on the pistol range, seventh in swimming, fourth in fencing, sixth in equestrian, and third in the footrace.
 He placed fifth overall and first among the non-Swedish athletes.

 After the Olympics, Patton went to France to study fencing techniques.
 He returned to America and developed a new sword combat doctrine for the cavalry.
 Along with this, he designed a new saber, sometimes called the Patton sword.
 Soon Patton was the first Army officer to be dubbed “Master of the Sword.”